-To stay on the safe side with chemical water treatments, we recommend waiting 8-12 hours after administering a treatment.
-The best time to shock a pool is during the evening, to let the system run over night.
+To stay on the safe side with chemical water treatments, we recommend waiting 8-12 hours after administering treatment.
+The best time to shock a pool is during the evening, to let the system run overnight.
 If you use a non-chlorine shock, you can swim within 30 minutes of the pool treatment.

-What is the proper pH and alkaline balance for my pool water?
+What are the proper pH and alkaline balance for my pool water?

 Why is it important for my pool chemical and water levels to be correct?

-Keeping the right levels in your pool allows for a safe and healthy swimming environment.
-If there are not enough chemicals in the water, it can create a haven for bacteria and create unsanitary conditions.
-Too many chemicals can cause a harmful environment and dryness of skin, hair and eyes.
+Keeping the proper levels in your pool allows for a safe and healthy swimming environment.
+If there aren’t enough chemicals in the water, it can create a haven for bacteria, creating unsanitary conditions.
+Too many chemicals can cause a harmful environment and dryness of skin, hair, and eyes.

-Yes, properly maintained pool throughout the year will reduce the amount of staining in the pool.
-Pumps and other equipment should also be properly maintained to prolong their life which in turn saves you money in the long run.
+Yes, correctly maintaining your pool throughout the year will reduce the amount of staining.
+Pumps and other equipment should also be properly maintained to prolong their life.
+Regular maintenance will save you money in the long run.